mailchimp/wordpress/README.md

 ![Mailchimp Block default state.](https://github.com/mailchimp/wordpress/blob/develop/.wordpress-org/screenshot-2.jpg?raw=true)

+After installation, if you already have a Mailchimp account, you'll log in with that account and then proceed to configure settings.

+If you don't have an account, you can create one directly in the plugin.
+After entering in all your personal details, you'll need to activate your account via an email that will be sent to you.
+Once done, you'll proceed to configure settings.

-After installation, you’ll log in with your API key, select your Mailchimp list, choose merge fields and groups, and add the block, widget, or shortcode to your site.
+On the settings screen, you'll select your Mailchimp list, choose merge fields and groups, and configure other options.
+Once done, you can now add the block, widget, or shortcode to your site.
 Typically, installation and setup will take about 5-10 minutes, and absolutely everything can be done via the WordPress Setting GUI, with no file editing at all.

 ![Mailchimp List Subscribe Form block previewing sign up form headers, fields, and button.](https://github.com/mailchimp/wordpress/blob/develop/.wordpress-org/screenshot-3.jpg?raw=true)